andschneider/huha/README.md

 separator and header pattern strings, but I have a feeling that changing these too much might result in some crashes (the parsing is using simple string prefix matching, so keep that in mind).

-If you'd like a reference of the output I got, you can check out a hosted version [here](https://goofy-fermat-7b6850.netlify.app).
-I'll leave that up until at the least the end of March.

 For more information on what was generated, see the output section below.